konstantint/BreadboardBot/docs/assembly.md

 ![](img/assembly-wire-5.jpg)

+If you plan to use caster ball, make sure you don't have the wire sticking out too much on the bottom.

 ### 7. Screw the wheel adapters onto the motors

-If you are using SG90 servos with lego-style wheels, this is a good time to screw on the wheel adapters.
+If you are using FS90R servos with lego-style wheels, this is a good time to screw on the wheel adapters.

 ![](img/assembly-wheel-adapter-1.jpg)